Universiti Tenaga Nasional: History

 Universiti Tenaga Nasional commenced operation in 1976 as Institut Latihan Sultan Ahmad Shah (ILSAS), which served for many years as the corporate training center for Tenaga Nasional Berhad (TNB) and its predecessor, the National Electricity Board.
 In 1994, ILSAS was transformed into an institute of higher learning and renamed Institut Kejuruteraan Teknologi Tenaga Nasional (IKATAN).
 It offered academic programmes in engineering and business management at undergraduate and graduate levels through twinning links with local and foreign universities (Indiana-University, Purdue University Indianapolis, US for Engineering).
 In 1997, IKATAN was upgraded to Universiti Tenaga Nasional.

 Principal Officers

-The Chancellor of Universiti Tenaga Nasional was appointed on 9 March 2005.
-The person holding this position is Tun Abdul Rahman Abbas.
+The Chancellor of Universiti Tenaga Nasional, Tun Abdul Rahman Abbas, was appointed on 9 March 2005.

-Tan Sri Dr Leo Moggie was appointed Chairman of the Tenaga Nasional Berhad and Sabah Electricity Sdn Bhd, two companies that supply electricity to the vast majority of Malaysia.
-He was appointed to the Board of the NSTP Company on 27 February 2008.
-He is a member of the Board of Directors of Digi.Com Berhad.
-He was appointed to the Board of the NSTP Company on 27 February 2008.
-He is a member of the Board of Directors of Digi.Com Berhad.
+Tan Sri Dr. Leo Moggie serves as Chairman of Tenaga Nasional Berhad and Sabah Electricity Sdn Bhd, two major electricity providers in Malaysia.
+He was appointed to the Board of the NSTP Company on 27 February 2008 and also sits on the Board of Directors of Digi.Com Berhad.